minuk-dev/minuk-dev.github.io/_wiki/lectures/database_system.md

    * initiates actions such as moving the disk arm to the right track and actually reading or writing the data
    * Computes and attaches checksums to each sector to verityf that data is read back correctly
      * If data is corrupted, with very high probability stored checksum won't match recomputed checksum
-   * Ensures successful writigin by reading back sector after wiriting it
+   * Ensures successful writigin by reading back sector after writing it
    * Perforams reammping of bad sectors

 ### Magnetic Hard disk Mechanism